neoforged/Documentation/docs/inventories/container.md

         return this.items.get(slot);
     }

-    // Call this when changes are done to the container, i.e. when item stacks are added, modified, or removed.
-    // For example, you could call BlockEntity#setChanged here.
-    @Override
-    public void setChanged() {

-    }

     // Remove the specified amount of items from the given slot, returning the stack that was just removed.
     // We defer to ContainerHelper here, which does this as expected for us.
     // However, we must call #setChanged manually.